Health Industry and Kaiser Company Research Project

 I would like to start by saying that Kaiser company operates in the healthcare realm providing managed health care for the US customers.
-Kaiser company has already an integrated healthcare model that offers hospital as well as physician care through Kaiser network of hospitals and physician practices which are offered under Kaiser Permanente name.
+Kaiser company has already an integrated healthcare model that offers hospital as well as physician care through Kaiser network of hospitals and physician practices provided under Kaiser Permanente name.
 Kaiser company at present provides its member with access to more than 400 health facilities which operate under Kaiser foundation and Permanente medical group both of which employ over 12 thousand doctors (Chalk, 2004).
-In the following essay I will speak about the value chain and the significance of technology to business strategy as applied to Kaiser.
+In the following essay, I will speak about the value chain and the significance of technology to business strategy as applied to Kaiser.

 Speaking about the value chain of Kaiser I would like to make the following note:

-- After sale service/follow-up is another area that Kaiser seems to have mastered with its follow up calls, regular checks and appointment scheduling.
-The current use of Kaiser website for finding personal physician, scheduling appointments, paying online or ordering refill prescriptions for pickup or home delivery certainly adds up to Kaiser’s strengths and competitive advantages.
+- After sale service/follow-up is another area that Kaiser seems to have mastered with its follow up calls, regular checks, and appointment scheduling.
+The current use of Kaiser website for finding a personal physician, scheduling appointments, paying online or ordering refill prescriptions for pickup or home delivery certainly adds up to Kaiser’s strengths and competitive advantages.

 Kaiser should find out the strategic activities that make create corporate competitive advantage and focus on them.
-The company should determine non-strategic activities and reduce their costs whenever possible.
+The company should determine non-strategic operations and reduce their costs whenever possible.
 The costs associated with strategic activities should also be reduced if possible yet without losing the competitive advantage of the firm formed by strategic activities (Herzlinger, 2003).

-The firm should not always strive to get the short term cost cuts, but should evaluate the long term effects of the cost minimization within a particular activity.
+The firm should not always strive to get the short-term cost cuts but should evaluate the long-term effects of the cost minimization within a particular activity.
 If the competitive advantage/core competence of the firm is negatively impacted, one should never minimize costs in that area as it might jeopardize the firm’s competitiveness and existence.

-Now please refer to some of the technologies that are useful for Kaiser as illustrated below.
+Now please refer to some of the technologies that are useful for Kaiser as illustrated below:

 - Cost-minimization/paperwork reduction.
-Since it was estimated that paperwork and manual work make up secondary activities of the hospital staff and consume a great portion of expenses, reducing paper work and providing real-time paper-less activities will help Kaiser reduce the costs as well as free some time for efficient operations of its staff.
-The establishment of proper server-client system will allow Kaiser to keep all the necessary information on a secure server while the users (Kaiser personnel) will access and modify the needed parts of it based on their levels of access through portable hand-held devices such as PDAs or smart-phones in a real-time manner.
+Since it was estimated that paperwork and manual work make up secondary activities of the hospital staff and consume a great portion of expenses, reducing paperwork and providing real-time paper-less activities will help Kaiser mitigate the costs as well as free some time for efficient operations of its staff.
+The establishment of the proper server-client system will allow Kaiser to keep all the necessary information on a secure server while the users (Kaiser personnel) will access and modify the needed parts of it based on their levels of access through portable hand-held devices such as PDAs or smart-phones in a real-time manner.

 In conclusion, I would like to note that Kaiser despite being focused on improving the healthcare in the US communities does place pay much attention to efficiency of operations and long term planning.
 The company invests not only in internal activities by utilizing the modern technology to communicate, make decisions, and manage the information, but also in the modern healthcare advances by keeping track of the current healthcare trends.
 The company believes that keeping the costs to a minimum is a reasonable yet not superior practice for a healthcare institution.
 On the contrary, it is imperative to invest in long-term value creating opportunities, which for Kaiser are represented by proper management of information, and effective treatment of patients.